awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-trusted-signers.md

 + Create a key pair in the AWS Management Console and download the private key\.
 See the procedure [To create CloudFront key pairs in the AWS Management Console](#private-content-creating-cloudfront-key-pairs-procedure)\.

 + Create an RSA key pair by using an application such as OpenSSL, and upload the public key to the AWS Management Console\.
-See the procedure [To create an RSA key pair and upload the public key in the AWS Management Console](#private-content-uploading-cloudfront-public-key-procedure)\.
+See the procedure [To create an RSA key pair and upload the public key in the AWS Management Console](#private-content-uploading-cloudfront-public-key-procedure)\.<a name="private-content-creating-cloudfront-key-pairs-procedure"></a>

 **To create CloudFront key pairs in the AWS Management Console**